totten/loco/README.md

 ## The 'services' defines each of the processes we will run.
 services:

-  ## The SERVICE_NAME will be used to identify data-files, log-files, etc.
+  ## The SERVICE_NAMEs will be used to in CLI commands and in naming data-files, log-files, etc.
   SERVICE_NAME:

-    ## The 'depends' lists any other services should be started beforehand.
+    ## The 'depends' clause lists any other services should be started beforehand.
     depends:
       - SERVICE_NAME